-The 2020-2021 Free Application for Federal Student Aid (FAFSA) is available now for students wishing to attend OSU Institute of Technology for the next academic school year starting Fall 2020.
-Just go to www.fafsa.ed.gov.
+The 2023-24 Free Application for Federal Student Aid (FAFSA) is available now for students wishing to attend OSU Institute of Technology academic school year starting Fall 2023.

-Students/parents have one of three options available to them when filing:
+Students/parents have the following options available to them when filing:

-- Using the student’s/parents’ tax information from two years prior to complete their FAFSA financial information section; or
+- Using the student’s/parents’ tax information from two years prior to complete their FAFSA financial information section

 While the primary responsibility of paying for a college education lies with the student and his or her family, we are available to assist you with accessing all financial assistance possible to offset the costs of a college education.
 All students attending OSUIT are required to maintain satisfactory academic progress in order to remain eligible for financial assistance.
 Students are required to be familiar with the Financial Aid Standards of Academic Progress.